3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 **minfeaturesize**:

 The minimum size of features to be considered in the color.
 This is used as a hint for the consumer to determine the resolution of the color estimation.
 It might also be used to determine the level of super sampling requiered, if the printer cannot reproduce the resolution.
 If the consumer is not able to resolve features of this size, it SHOULD raise a warning.

+**fallbackvalue**:

+If this attribute is set, any undefined result MUST be evaluated as the value.

 ## 4.2.3 Composite element